zafriii/Scribble-App/README.md

 - Check the live site - https://scribbleapp2.netlify.app (with Todo app)
 - Check the live site - https://scribbleagain.netlify.app   (Without login-Functionality)

 - A note-taking app featuring a text area for writing notes, a 'Copy' button for duplicating the content within the text area, and the ability to save the data locally on the device's storage via localStorage.
+In addition to the note-taking app, we also offer a todo app that helps you stay organized and productive.
+With intuitive functionality, you can easily add, edit, and delete tasks, all while ensuring your data is securely stored locally on your device.